aspose-diagram/Aspose.Diagram-Documentation/italian/pythonjava/developer-guide/converting/convert-visio-to-other-files/_index.it.md

 type: docs
 weight: 40
 url: /it/python-java/convert-visio-to-other-files/
 description: This topic show you how to convert Visio to SVG,XPS,XML,XAML formats using Aspose.Diagram for Python via Java.
-Convert VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM, VSSM to SVG,XPS,XML ,XAML con poche righe di codice.
+Convert VSD, VSS, VDW, VST, VSDX, VSSX, VSTX, VSDM, VSTM, VSSM to SVG,XPS,XML,XAML with a few lines of code.
 ---
 **[A Microsoft Visio diagram da esportare.](ExportToXML.vsd)**

 ## **Esportazione in XML**
-Questo articolo spiega come esportare un Microsoft Visio diagram in XML utilizzando Aspose.Diagram per Python tramite Java.
+This article explains how to export a Microsoft Visio diagram to XML using Aspose.Diagram for Python via Java.

 - VDX definisce un XML diagram.
 - VTX definisce un modello XML.